donmcqez/homiapp/README.md

 This project was written using Java in Android Studio Dolphin | 2021.3.1 Patch 1

 ### Prerequisites
-This project assumes a base knowledge of Kotlin and Android, such as Activities, Fragments, RecyclerViews, and the Manifest.
+This project assumes a base knowledge of Java and Android, such as Activities, Fragments, RecyclerViews, and the Manifest.

 ### Steps